Quansight/Quansight-website/apps/labs/posts/numpy-accessibility-guidelines.md

 overlaid the bar graphs.'
 ---

-![A large eye is placed over two bar graphs.
-Two silhouettes of heads are also overlaid the bar graphs.](/posts/numpy-accessibility-guidelines/header_image.png)

 _Header illustration by author, Mars Lee_

 Numpy is now foundational to Python scientific computing.
 Our efforts reach